igorrazumny/igorrazumny/README.md

 ## 👤 About Me

-I design and deliver secure, compliant GenAI and machine learning systems for the healthcare industry — from strategy to production.
+I design and deliver secure, compliant systems for the healthcare industry — from strategy to production.

 With a strong focus on data protection, GxP compliance, and robust enterprise integration, I bring over 10 years of experience in GxP-regulated healthcare and 16 years in program management.
 I operate across the stack — from enterprise architecture and solution design to hands-on AI development — helping organizations bridge the gap between innovation and security-critical execution.